1975 Teledyne Titan

 By picking the grey titanium option you got a strangely smooth and comfortable bike that averaged about 2 pounds lighter than those steel options.

 So using the pure titanium tubes was probably not the best idea (modern titanium tubing is alloyed with other metals).
-The frame and fork flexed more than most bikes, and fatigue cracks were potential problems that did show up on a lot of heavily used Titans.
+The frame and fork flexed more than most bikes, and fatigue cracks were potential problems that may have shown up on heavily used Titans.
 But if you’re going to take a sport or industry in a new direction, you have to start somewhere.

 So, what do you think of it?
 It’s grey and smooth, so not super engaging (although the indents where the shifters and cable guides were fitted are pretty neat).